ERP5 & Price Index 6m investment strategy

 How to improve the returns of the ERP5 strategy

 We also tested the ERP5 investment strategy with 13 other ratios and, as you can see in the table below, the returns of the strategy can be improved substantially.

 Source: Quantitative Value Investing in Europe: What works for achieving alpha

-In the table the returns you should look at are those in column Q1.
+Look at the returns in column Q1.
 They show the returns generated by first selecting the best ERP5 companies (most undervalued) and then sorting them by the items in the Secondary Factor column and investing the top 20% of companies.